NashTech-Labs/jwt-play-authentication/README.md

 * Install Typesafe Activator if you do not have it already.
 You can get it from here: http://www.playframework.com/download
 * Execute `activator clean compile` to build the product
 * Execute `activator run` to execute the product
-* playing-reactive-mongo should now be accessible at localhost:9000